 Hands-on laboratory courses build skills in a number of areas that are highly valued in the marketplace today such as research, critical thinking and writing, and collaborative problem solving.
 Equipping students with skills required to maintain and advance Minnesota’s science, technology-based economies is important to Minnesota’s industry leaders such as 3M, Medtronic, Boston Scientific, Cargill, Ecolab, General Mills, Pillsbury, Land-O-Lakes, Pace Analytical, and Valspar, and to science and technology entrepreneurs, scientists engaged with patent law, and high school science teachers.

-Watch and listen to some advocacy/testimony in action feature Chemistry Major and Teaching Assistant Grace Gretz, President Joan Gable and Mike Berthelsen:
+Watch and listen to some advocacy/testimony in action featuring Chemistry Major and Teaching Assistant Grace Gretz, President Joan Gable, and Vice President for University Services Michael Berthelsen:

 Read the Minnesota Daily article, "University Chemistry Department requests renovations to Fraser Hall."